mathernemorgan/MIST-4610-Group-2/README.md

 We had trouble finding a working SQL code to fix the Pack Size, so we just manually edited the column, and it was way easier to fix the column that way.

 ## **Justification for Cleaning Steps**

-# Data Cleaning Process

-All cleaning was performed using SQL in MySQL Workbench after importing the raw data.
-The cleaned outputs are stored in structured datasets, with a full audit trail of transformations documented.

 ---

 ## Sales_Dump Cleaning